AcaciaMan/acacia-db/vscode/README.md

 ## Features

+- **� Activity Bar View**: Dedicated sidebar panel showing:
+  - Database analysis summary
+  - Hierarchical tree of tables, files, and references
+  - Quick navigation to any reference with one click
+  - Inline actions for common tasks
-- **🔍 Workspace Analysis**: Scan your entire workspace to find database table and column references across multiple file types (SQL, JavaScript, TypeScript, Java, C#, Python, PHP, Ruby, and more)
+- **�🔍 Workspace Analysis**: Scan your entire workspace to find database table and column references across multiple file types (SQL, JavaScript, TypeScript, Java, C#, Python, PHP, Ruby, and more)
-- **📊 Database Usage Reports**: Generate comprehensive reports showing:
+- **� Database Usage Reports**: Generate comprehensive reports showing:
   - All tables found in your codebase
   - Number of references per table
   - Files containing database references